Nanocloud/community/README.md

 ## Configuration

-You can configure *nanocloud* with the following environement variables in file *modules/docker-compose.yml* for nanocloud-backend:
+You can configure *nanocloud* with the following environement variables in *modules/docker-compose.yml* for nanocloud-backend:

 * ADMIN_FIRSTNAME (default: Admin)
 * ADMIN_LASTNAME (default: Nanocloud)